fabricethilaw/sonarnet/CONTRIBUTING.md

 > feature request, you are agreeing to comply with this waiver of copyright interest.
 > Details can be found in our [LICENSE](LICENSE).

-There are two primary ways to help:
+There are two primary ways to help :

  * Using the issue tracker, and
  * Changing the code-base.